IRCrypt/documentation/readme.md

 IRCrypt – Encryption Layer for IRC
 ==================================

-*IMPORTANT: This is a working dranft and not intended for usage yet!*
+*IMPORTANT: This is a working draft and not intended for usage yet!*

 IRCrypt is intended to define an encryption layer for the IRC protocol defined in [rfc1459].
 The projects primary goals are: